tursodatabase/libsql/docs/HRANA_1_SPEC.md

 The client sends messages of type `ClientMsg`, and the server sends messages of type `ServerMsg`.
 The type of the message is determined by its `type` field.

+To maintain backwards compatibility, the recipient must ignore any unrecognized fields in the JSON messages.
+However, if the recipient receives a message with unrecognized `type`, it must abort the connection.

 ### Hello

 ```typescript